Cooper Hurley Injury Lawyers Appoints Michael Salasky Of Counsel

 Meet Our Team of Personal Injury Attorneys

 Cooper Hurley Injury Lawyers is pleased to welcome Mike Salasky on board as just the latest member of our expanding team.
 We are a fast-growing law firm headquartered in downtown Norfolk with four partners and four associate attorneys.
 Earlier this year, we appointed Charles Lustig as an attorney.
-The firm concentrates on personal injury law, mass torts, wrongful death, and railroad worker litigation.
+The firm concentrates on personal injury law, wrongful death, and railroad worker litigation.
 Our firm represents clients from across Virginia and from North Carolina and West Virginia.
 Please contact us for a free and confidential consultation.